Introduction to North Branford, Connecticut

 Things To Do In North Branford

 The Henry Whitfield State Museum, the oldest house in Connecticut, was built in 1639 and an interesting and popular tourist destination.
 The Eli Whitney Gun Factory, the Harrison House, the Hyland House and the Thomas Griswold House are some of the historic sites within 10 miles of North Branford.
-The Central Shopping Plaza Shopping Center and Grant Oak Shopping Center are popular among shoopers.
+The Central Shopping Plaza Shopping Center and Grant Oak Shopping Center are popular among shoppers.
 In addition, North Branford also hosts the Baked Potato & Roasted Corn Festival and the Touch-A-Truck festival every year.

 North Branford Transportation